taylornetwork/laravel-repository/README.md

 #### make:repository

-This package adds the artisan command `make:repository` to create the repository pattern based on settings in `config/repository.php`
+This package adds the artisan command `repository:generate` to create the repository pattern based on settings in `config/repository.php`

 To create a repository for the `User` model